 The Qur’an is different for everyone

-Is a Muslim parent’s duty of connecting their child to Allah through the Quran, really accomplished by hiring a qualified reciter of the Qur’an (Qari) to teach their child how to read the Qur’an’s Arabic script, by taking them through it once, twice or thrice, and then leaving it (and their relationship with this Glorious Book) “shelved” thereafter, or at least until a major calamity befalls?
+Is a Muslim parent’s duty of connecting their child to Allah through the Quran really accomplished by hiring a qualified reciter of the Qur’an (a qari) to teach their child how to read the Qur’an’s Arabic script, taking them through it once, twice or three times, and then leaving it (and their relationship with this Glorious Book) “shelved” thereafter, or at least until a major calamity befalls?

 But is it for you?

-Do we fully realize that what we are sowing today, we shall reap tomorrow.
-Are we really done that easily?
+Do we fully realize that what we are sowing today, we shall reap tomorrow?

 What is a “Vision”?